dfci/ksg_web/_pages/team.markdown

 ## Allison Nau
 Allison Nau is a Computational Biologist within the group, working on projects in collaboration with the Center for Immuno-Oncology’s Immune Assessment Laboratory and Tissue Biomarker Laboratory.
 Allison has her M.S. in Bioinformatics from Boston University, with wet lab experience in CyTOF, FACS, TCR sequencing, and peptide-MHC tetramers.

-## Luke Sikina
-Luke Sikina is a Software Engineer within the Knowledge Systems Group, working primarily on the cBioPortal.
-Previously, he worked at a startup in Cleveland, developing software solutions for precision oncology workflows.
-Luke is a strong believer in the importance of free and open source software solutions, and is excited to contribute to such solutions within cancer genomics.

 ## Tiarah Thomas
 Tiarah Thomas is an Administrator Support Specialist within the Knowledge Systems Group.
 Prior to joining Dana Farber, Tiarah acquired over 10 years of support experience from working in a number of industries.
 Tiarah holds a B.A. in Applied Psychology and Studio Arts from Boston College.